vippsas/vipps-psp-api/vipps-psp-api.md

 to complate a payment in Vipps (the app).

-In Vipps the user selects a payment card (a payment source), and Vipps then gives the PSP a token for that card so the3 PSP can process the payment.
+In Vipps the user selects a payment card (a payment source), and Vipps then gives the PSP a token for that card so the PSP can process the payment.

 The PSP processes the payment, provides feedback to merchant, and sends Vipps an update of the payment transaction success or failure,